protocol/web3-dev-team/proposals/ipfsio-modular-rework.md

 #### Assumptions &amp; hypotheses
 _What must be true for this project to matter?_
 - ✓ There must be existing confusion around IPFS use cases and value proposition
-- ✓ There must be existing frustration around the effectiveness of the existing ipfs.io
+- ✓ There must be existing frustration around the effectiveness of the existing ipfs.io site
-- ✓ ipfs.io must be a common search result for those curious about the dweb, w3dt, and/or IPFS
+- ✓ ipfs.io must be a common search result for those curious about the dweb and/or IPFS

 #### User workflow example
 _How would a developer or user use this new capability?_